Wi11ione/wi11ione.github.io/_pages/about.md

 * Safety-critical scenario generation
   * Efficiency: How to efficiently generate safety-critical scenarios with lower time and arithmetic costs.
-  * Quality: How to improve the diversity, plausibility, and reality of safety-critical scenarios.
+  * Quality: How to improve the generalizability, diversity, plausibility, and reality of safety-critical scenarios.

 * Safety evaluation of autonomous vehicles
   * Safety analysis & evaluation of autonomous vehicles toward high-dimensional and complex scenario data.

 * Self-evolve mechanism for decision-making algorithms
-  * Continual improvement mechanism for decision-making algorithm based on data-closed loop.
+  * Mechanism for vehicles to continuously explore and learn safety-critical scenarios to achieve self-evolution.

 I am looking for a PhD position for Fall 2025 as well as potential collaborations, so feel free to contact me if you are interested in my research.